khval/BetterFakeMode/README.md

 # What will work with this patch?

-Mostly nothing will wotk with this patch, don't use it :-)
+Mostly nothing will work with this patch, don't use it :-)

+* Events are not sendt.

+* Double buffering is broken.

+* Layers is broken.

+* There pointers that are not set, that should be set, but I do not know what they are for.

 # What is working.